Henry00IS/PureBasic/Queue/README.md

 # PureBasic Queue
-This module adds a Queue to PureBasic using one-line List macros.
+This module adds a Queue to PureBasic using List macros.

 - Uses PureBasic's List for all operations.
 - Accepts any data type (Value, String, Structured, ...) list.